top of page

 5. Is Ayurveda a Healing Art?

-There is no doubt, that Life is an Art!
+There is no doubt that Life is an Art!
 Life can be viewed as an artfully woven Canvas with many possible patterns.
 Some patterns lead to Harmony, ease and great health; some patterns lead to disharmony, imbalance and disease.

-The ability to balance anything – lies in the knowledge and understanding of the practitioner.
-He/she needs to understand the properties, characteristics, behavior of those ‘elements’ we wish to balance.
-We need to know: the nature of client/patient first, then we need to understand the nature of his/her relationships with his/her environment.
-Lastly, we need to know nature of his/her imbalance/disease, the habits.
+The ability to balance anything lies in the knowledge and understanding of the practitioner.
+He/she needs to understand the properties, characteristics, and behaviour of those ‘elements’ we wish to balance.
+We need to know the nature of the client/patient first, then we need to understand the nature of his/her relationships with his/her environment.
+Lastly, we need to know the nature of his/her imbalance/disease, their habits and also the nature of the medicine to be applied.
+Ayurveda views food, spices and herbs as medicine.

-To provide such a treatment plan the Ayurvedic Practitioner also needs to know the nature of the medicine or treatment to institute balance.
+To provide such a treatment plan, the Ayurvedic Practitioner also needs to know the nature of the medicine or treatment to institute balance.

-there is not one and the same solution for all people’s diseases or states of imbalances.
-What works for me – might not work for you
+There is not one and the same solution for all people’s challenges.

 6. Where does Ayurveda have its origin?

 This profound wisdom found its earliest inscription in the world's oldest scripts—the 4 Vedas (Rigveda, Atharvaveda, Yajurveda, Samaveda) around approx. 5000 years ago.
-Rooted in the knowledge bestowed by (The Creator), it not only applied successfully dating back to that time, but had been artfully woven into the fabric of community practices long before, reaching as far back as 3000 BCE and more.
+Rooted in the knowledge bestowed by (The Creator), it not only applied successfully dating back to that time but had been artfully woven into the fabric of community practices long before, reaching as far back as 3000 BCE and more.

-In conjunction with Traditional Chinese Medicine (TCM), Ayurveda is recognized as the oldest medicine system called into Life by the Great Rishis, an Ancient Civilization of the Indus Valley at the foot of the Himalayas.
+In conjunction with Traditional Chinese Medicine (TCM), Ayurveda is recognised as the oldest medicine system called into Life by the Great Rishis, an Ancient Civilization of the Indus Valley at the foot of the Himalayas.

 7. Is it true that Ayurveda is only a Philosophy?

-No not only!
+No, not only!
 But yes! it is a study of the basic ideas about knowledge, truth, right and wrong, religion, and the nature and meaning of life, the wisdom of Love.

-It is either THIS or THAT e.g. hot or cold, this is Me and that is You.
+The Philosophy, however, rests on a dualistic view of experiencing ourselves as separate from the Other.
+It is either THIS or THAT e.g. hot or cold; this is Me and that is you.

-All forms come into existence as the merging of two separate potentialities - Pure Potential for Consciousness, (Purusha- Divine Masculine aspect) and Pure Potential for Matter (Prakriti- Divine Feminine aspect)
+All forms come into existence as the merging of two separate potentialities: Pure Potential for Consciousness (Purusha—Divine Masculine aspect) and Pure Potential for Matter (Prakriti—Divine Feminine aspect).

 8. What has Ayurvedic Healing to do with a Five -senses Therapy?